December 29, 2021, Update on Pregnancy and the COVID-19 Vaccine

-Our advice for pregnant women, or those considering pregnancy, is to talk to your doctor.
-For many of our patients, we recommend they get the COVID-19 vaccine when it is available.
+Our advice for pregnant women, or those considering pregnancy is to get the COVID-19 vaccine when it is available.

-Another vaccine for the prevention of COVID-19, from manufacturer Moderna (called mRNA-1273), received EUA approval on December 18.
+A second mRNA vaccine for the prevention of COVID-19, from manufacturer Moderna (called mRNA-1273), received EUA approval on December 18, 2020.
 Its efficacy rate is reported to be 94%.

 Is the COVID-19 vaccine safe for pregnant women and parents-to-be?

-After carefully studying all information and evidence, the doctors at CU Medicine OB-GYN East Denver (Rocky Mountain) recommend that pregnant women receive a COVID-19 vaccination after their first trimester.
+After carefully studying all information and evidence, the doctors at CU Medicine OB-GYN East Denver (Rocky Mountain) recommend that pregnant women and women trying to get pregnant, receive a COVID-19 vaccination.